spiral/docs/docs/en/console/configuration.md

 ## Invoke in Application

-You can invoke console commands inside your application or application tests.
-This approach can be useful to create mock data for tests or automatically pre-configure the database.
+It is possible to invoke console commands inside your application or application tests.
+This can be a useful approach for creating mock data for tests, automatically pre-configuring the database, or performing other tasks that require the use of console commands.

-Use `Spiral\Console\Console` to do that:
+To invoke a console command from within your application or tests, you can use the `Spiral\Console\Console` service.
+This service provides a `run()` method that allows you to execute a console command by its name with arguments.

+Here is an example of how you might use it to invoke a console command from within your application:

 ```php
 use Spiral\Console\Console;